noobaldrin/weblingbrowser/README.md

 # Webling Browser
-    A small easy-access utility type web browser for a single monitor setup.
+A small easy-access utility type web browser for a single monitor setup (works for multi-monitor setup too.)
 This is the companion app of GNOME Shell extension Webling.

-### Use cases (with the GNOME Shell extension please check https://):
+### Use cases (with the GNOME Shell extension please check https:// (Gnome extension currently up for review)):
 - If you don't have multi-monitor or prefer a single monitor setup, this is an easy to show/hide utility app using the GNOME Shell extension indicator button.
 You can keep your single monitor setup if that's your preference.
 This still works nicely in multi-monitor setup (the app opens in primary monitor only, can still be moved to other monitors if needed.)
 - If you're using an IDE on fullscreen and don't want to lose sight of your code when Alt-tabbing.
 Or perhaps you have your main web-browser on fullscreen in other workspace, this will save you headache or dizziness from switching workspaces.
 - Good for throw-away tabs or for a quick trivial research using AI Chatbots (ChatGPT, Gemini, etc.), this is to avoid cluttering your main web-browser with tabs you won't use later.
 - Switching in AI Chatbots from chats to chats takes time.
-Use tabs for each chats instead (for security reasons maybe you don't want your main web-browser to offer persistent storage for ChatGPT.)
+Use tabs for each chats instead (for security reasons maybe you don't want your main web-browser to permit persistent storage.)

 ## Dependencies